-Lentils are a small, round bean that comes in many sizes and colors.
+Lentils are small, round legumes that come in many sizes and colors.
 They are popular in traditional dishes around the world.
+While lentils, like all legumes, can be difficult to digest, sprouting before cooking makes digestion a bit easier for most people.